-The mission of Her Health Physical Therapy is to provide women with high quality physical therapy by reducing pain, promoting general health and wellness and improving function.
+The mission of Her Health Physical Therapy is to provide our patients with high quality physical therapy by reducing pain, promoting general health and wellness and improving function.
 There are two components to this mission:

 1) Spend quality time with each patient;

-2) Provide high quality evaluation and treatment using the best research-based manual techniques, exercises and modalities.
+2) Provide high quality evaluation and treatment using the best research-based manual techniques, exercises and modalities like ultrasound, electrical stimulation and biofeedback.

 All Physical Therapy provided at Her Health Physical Therapy includes use of the following types of services: